isaacquayson/MEGA-COFFEE-SHOP-ANALYSIS-PROJECT/README.md

 ## PROJECT OVERVIEW
 This project aims to analyze e-commerce sales data across various countries, products, and years to extract valuable insights that can drive data-informed decision-making.
-The analysis was carried out using:
+The analysis was carried out using:<br/>
-•	SQL (for data extraction and transformation),
+•	SQL (for data extraction and transformation)<br/>
-•	Power BI (for data visualization),
+•	Power BI (for data visualization)<br/>
 •	CSV Dataset (as the primary data source).

 ## PROBLEM STATEMENT